primeqa/primeqa/primeqa/pipelines/README.md

 ### Generative FiD Reader

-A Generative Reader takes a question and uses a set of supporting passages to qenerate an answer.
-Compared to the Extractive Reader, where the answers are usually short spans extracted from the input passages, the Generative Reader generates complex, multi-sentence answers.
+A Generative Reader takes a question and uses a set of supporting passages to generate an answer.
+In contrast to the Extractive Reader, where the answers are usually short spans extracted from the input passages, the Generative Reader generates complex, multi-sentence answers.

 PrimeQA implements a [Fusion In Decoder(FiD)](https://arxiv.org/abs/2007.01282) generative reader.